PaluMacil/decisive-oak/README.md

 The purpose of this project is to demonstrate an application that, given a collection of training data for a classification problem, generates a decision tree via the ID3 algorithm.
-This decision tree can be used to classify data in a way that is simple for a human to comprehend and the reasoning for making decisions is visually described by the graph drawn from the training sample.
+This decision tree can be used to classify data in a way that is simple for a human to comprehend, and the reasoning for making decisions is visually described by the graph drawn from the training sample.

 From Wikipedia:

->In decision tree learning, ID3 (Iterative Dichotomiser 3) is an algorithm invented by Ross Quinlan used to generate a decision tree from a dataset.
-ID3 is the precursor to the C4.5 algorithm, and is typically used in the machine learning and natural language processing domains.
+> In decision tree learning, ID3 (Iterative Dichotomiser 3) is an algorithm invented by Ross Quinlan used
+> to generate a decision tree from a dataset.
+ID3 is the precursor to the C4.5 algorithm, and is typically
+> used in the machine learning and natural language processing domains.

 ### Implementation

-*Problem:* Given data in clean, self describing format, create a decision tree that makes repeated locally optimal decisions on how to divide the data set by an attribute that results in the greatest descrease in entropy (disorder).
+*Problem:* Given data in clean, self describing format, create a decision tree that makes repeated locally optimal decisions on how to divide the data set by an attribute that results in the greatest decrease in entropy (disorder).
 This is also called information gain.

+#### Code Coverage

+Code coverage was not a direct goal, but rather the means by which I established confidence of accuracy as I progressed.
+Final code coverage stands at or about 78%.
+Tests are especially helpful in validating layered calculations and recursive logic, as they help you fail early and make corrections.

-### Third Party Software
+#### Third Party Software

+I used no Go dependencies outside the standard library, but the server uses raphael.js and treant.js to draw the trees.

 #### Formulas